microsoft/ReactorPlanning/docs/peparing-your-session.md

 - You may find your timing will be different than an in-person event
   - Some speakers talk faster because there is no audience to interrupt them
   - Some speakers talk more because there is no audience to interrupt them
+  - Some speakers talk more slowly because there is no audience to provide feedback that they've understood
 - Practice presenting to the camera
   - Will help get you comfortable talking to a camera
     - Remember you will be providing all of the energy for the presentation